Rohul1997/MSRAU/README.md

 * Copy the dumped save onto your PC
 * Download MSRAU
 * Run MSRAU
+* Click the "Open" button and open the pkprfl.bmmssv file
 * Enable the stuff you want
 * Click "Save"
 * Your save should now have the content unlocked.